xzel23/cabe/README.md

 Code
 ----

-## cabe-annotations

-This module defines custom annotations that are by Cabe:

-- `@NotNull` serves the same purpose as the `@org.jetbrains.annotations.NotNull`, `œjavax.annotation.Nonnull` and other annotations.
-It can be used to specify that a method parameter is null.

-- `@Nullable` marks a parameter as nullable.

-- `@NotNullApi` marks all parameters as not being nullable by default for an entire package or class.
-Use `@Nullable` where a parameter might be `null`.

-- `@NullableApi` marks all parameters as `@Nullable` by default for an entire package or class.

-For each unannotated parameter, the annotations are checked on the declaring class.
-If no class level annotation is found, annotations from the package are used.

-**NOTE:** Use the `package-info.java` to annotate a package with `@NotNullApi`.
-Look at the subproject `test-cabe-plugin` for examples.

 ## cabe-processor

 This is the processor that injects assertions into the bytecode.
 It can be run separately from the command line if